Analyzing Urban One (UONE) and Its Peers

 |-$81.47 million

-Urban One’s peers have higher revenue, but lower earnings than Urban One.
-Urban One is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Urban One’s competitors have higher revenue, but lower earnings than Urban One.
+Urban One is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

 Analyst Ratings

-This is a breakdown of recent ratings for Urban One and its peers, as reported by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Urban One and its competitors, as provided by MarketBeat.

 |Sell Ratings